Charmed! Consent FAQ

 No, of course not.
 If you negotiate your scene publicly, or refer to a prior negotiation before starting, you have done all you can reasonably be expected to do.

-How do you distinguish CNC from other sorts of play as on onlooker?
+How do you distinguish CNC from other sorts of play as an onlooker?

 The types and varieties of play are near infinite, so it’s impossible to give a comprehensive list.
 That said, here are a few warning signs you may see that could be indicators of non-consensual activity: